magento/merchdocs/src/stores/admin.md

 ## Usage data collection

-The first time you log in to the _Admin_, it displays the **Allow admin usage data collection** dialog.
+The first time you log in to the _Admin_, you are asked for permission to collect your usage data.

 ![]({% link images/images/admin-menu-dashboard-usage-data.png %}){: .zoom}
 _Allow admin usage data collection_

-If you select **Allow**, Adobe Commerce will gather usage data to help improve the user experience of the _Admin_ as well as related products and services.
-Starting with Adobe Commerce 2.4.2, this also enables interactive _In-Product Guidance_, providing _Admin_ users with help and tips on better utilization of the product from within the _Admin_ UI.
-Content such as new feature announcements, walk-through guides, onboarding information, tool tips, and more will be available through this feature.
-The usage data cannot be used to individually identify any administrator.
-You can change this setting at any time from the [Admin]({% link configuration/advanced/admin.md %}#admin-usage) configuration settings.
+By allowing _Admin_ usage data collection, you can help us improve the experience of using the _Admin_ and related products and services.
+Allowing data collection also enables _In-Product Guidance_, which is designed to bring interactive content such as help, tool tips, walk-through guides, onboarding information, feature announcements, and more to the _Admin_.

+Individual administrators are not identified in usage data.
+Your data collection setting can be changed at any time from the [Admin Usage]({% link configuration/advanced/admin.md %}#admin-usage) configuration.